juhi-rajput/BetCityDemo/README.md

 # BetCityDemo
 Task -
-    # we have two categories:
+    # As per your instruction we have two categories:

         1. Dubbele kans